Dad-Project/Jsavon/README.md

 # JSavON
-A simple java JSON deserializer that can convert a JSON into a java object in an easy way This library provide a strong object convertion
+A simple java JSON deserializer that can convert a JSON into a java object in an easy way.
+This library also provide a strong object convertion.

 # Deserializing JSONObject
 We have this JSONObject :